 How Long Before You See Clearer Skin?

-Malassezia yeast has a thick, multilayered cell wall.
-This means it won’t clear up overnight, so give the medication time to do its thing.
-By week 2 of topical anti-fungal therapy, you should see a marked reduction in MF lesions on your forehead.
+By week 2 of topical anti-fungal therapy, you should see a marked reduction in Malassezia folliculitis lesions on your forehead.

 Take caution when using antibiotics if you know you have fungal acne.
 Antibiotic medications can alter the normal cutaneous flora and can trigger even more yeast overgrowth.